You are here

 OR

-One year of experience as a Social and Health Program Consultant 2, Social Service Specialist 3 (formerly Social Worker 3), or Financial Services Specialist 4 or above.
+One year of experience as a Social and Health Program Consultant 2, Social Service Specialist 3, or Public Benefit Specialist 4 or above.

 Note: Additional qualifying experience will substitute, year for year, for the required education except for positions that require a degree in social work.
 A degree in Social Work must be from an educational program accredited by the Council on Social Work Education.